LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

-# Lesson2-Hello Blinky Red and Green
+# Lesson2 Hello Blinky Red and Green
 This project is using Raspberry PI, Windows 10 IoT Core and onboard red-green LEDs which are going to blink alternately.

 # Why is it worth to try this program?